Huawei unveils new hardware to ‘smarten up data centres’

 Huawei says this all in aggregate converts into tangible benefits for customers, as the advancement of AI technologies depends on powerful computing and big data analytics capabilities and emerging trends pose increasing demands for the computing and storage capacity of servers.

-Against this backdrop, it has become an industry imperative to smarten up data centres, increase server capacity, improve O&M efficiency, and reduce data storage costs.
+Against this backdrop, it has become an industry imperative to smarten up data centers, increase server capacity, improve O-M efficiency, and reduce data storage costs.